JamesD1rr/MAT-385-Project/README.md

 'intFirstNode' 'intSecondNode' 'doubleWeight'

+or enter each edge at a time following prompts from the program following the same edge representation.

 Third: when prompted to enter name of text file, please provied the path to file too.
 For exapmle if its in the src folder, 'src/Graph.txt'